 Julia Rijssenbeek

 Our food system is at a turning point.
-After years of progress, hunger is on the rise again, our global value chains are vulnerable to geopolitical tensions, and climate change is putting food production under pressure.
-Rather than just ramping up food production, a shift towards better food is inevitable, food that is produced with the health of people and planet in mind.
-What does that shift look like, what is the sense and nonsense of technological innovations in it, and what do future food systems look like?
+After years of progress, hunger is rising again, global value chains are vulnerable to geopolitical tensions, and climate change is putting food production under pressure.
+Instead of simply increasing production, a shift to a better food system is inevitable—food produced with human and planetary health in mind.
+What does that shift look like, which technological innovations are meaningful, and what will future food systems be like?

 The Role of Nature in Our Technological Future @ THE FUTURE SUMMIT 2020, Pakistan